achael/multifrequency_scripts/README.md

 # multifrequency imaging scripts for Chael+ 2022
 This repository hosts the RML image reconstruction scripts used to produce the images in the paper ``Multi-frequency black hole imaging with the next-generation Event Horizon Telescope.''

-These scripts require installation of [eht-imaging](https://github.com/achael/eht-imaging) version 1.2.5, as well as some other python libraries.
+These scripts require installation of [eht-imaging](https://github.com/achael/eht-imaging) version 1.2.5, as well as some other python libraries listed in requirements.txt.

 If you use want to use the included simulation images or datasets in your work, please send me an email at achael@princeton.edu.